alexa/alexa-auto-sdk/modules/alexa/docs/index.md

 }
 ```

-The `deviceInfo` field contains the details of the device.
-The fields `libcurlUtils`, `miscDatabase`, `certifiedSender`, `notifications`, and `capabilitiesDelegate` specify the respective database file paths.
+The `alexaClientInfo` field contains the details of the Alexa client.
+The fields `libcurlUtils`, `miscDatabase`, `certifiedSender`, `alertsCapabilityAgent`, `notifications`, and `capabilitiesDelegate` specify the respective database file paths.

 The `deviceSettings` field specifies the settings on the device.
 The following list describes the settings: